Home >> Vaginal Yeast Infection (Vaginitis)

 To ensure you have taken care of the Candida overgrowth in your body and prevent yeast infections in the future, you need to take a permanent yeast infection medicine.

 They are oral anti-fungals in a pill form.
 They usually do a good job of killing the Candida throughout your body when used as a part of the Six Step Treatment Program.
-They are the pharmaceutical equivalent to the natural cure for yeast infection listed above.

-The main drawback to the yeast infection pills is that most pharmaceutical antifungals harm the liver.
 If your doctor prescribes an antifungal, make sure to ask if liver function tests are needed before, during and after the treatment.

 Since all pharmaceuticals have potentially dangerous side effects, I always recommend using the natural cure for yeast infection listed above.